Oventic Language SchoolStudy Spanish or Tsotsil in Chiapas, Mexico with Zapatista educators from the CELMRAZ language school

 Study Spanish or Tzotzil in Chiapas

-El Centro de Español y Lenguas Mayas Rebelde Autónomo Zapatista (CELMRAZ) invites activists to study Spanish or Tzotzil in Oventic, located in the highlands of Chiapas, 45 minutes from San Cristobal de las Casas.
+El Centro de Español y Lenguas Mayas Rebelde Autónomo Zapatista (CELMRAZ) invites activists to study Spanish or Tzotzil in Oventic, located in the highlands of Chiapas, an hour from San Cristobal de las Casas.
 Oventic is home to one of five Juntas of Good Government, established by Zapatista communities in August 2003 as an expression of autonomy and genuine democracy.
 Classes are offered most weeks with inscription on Monday mornings.
-Tuition is three days minimum wage in the country of origin (for US students about $185/week* for Spanish or $266/week* for tsotsil, depending on current exchange rates) and includes food and lodging.
+Tuition is three days minimum wage in the country of origin (for US students, about $185/week* for Spanish or $266/week* for tsotsil) and includes food and lodging.
 Tuition supports the regional autonomous secondary school in Oventic where indigenous youth prepare to be education promoters.

 APPLICATION PROCESS: Please complete this fillable .pdf application and send it to firstname.lastname@example.org

-The application process requires email submission of a letter of support from your local collective or political group.
-Please ask your affiliated group to submit the letter via email at firstname.lastname@example.org
+The application process requires email submission of a letter of support from your local collective, political group or solidarity committee.
+Please ask your affiliated group to submit the letter via email at email@example.com

-Note: CELMRAZ requires a letter from a political collective or organization that you’re actively involved with.
+Note: CELMRAZ requires a letter from a political collective or organization in which you are currently active.
 By submitting such a letter with your application, it allows for you to be held accountable to a group and for sharing what you learn with that group upon return.

 Once the coordinators in Oventic approve your participation, we will provide you with a letter of accreditation which you will present to the language school upon your arrival.